-In what way does your current service delivery help to: How might your proposal affect your capacity to: How will your mitigate any adverse effects? ( You will need to review how effective these measures have been) End Unlawful Discrimination?
+In what way does your current service delivery help to: How might your proposal affect your capacity to: How will your mitigate any adverse effects?
+(You will need to review how effective these measures have been) End Unlawful Discrimination?
 End Unlawful Discrimination?
 End Unlawful Discrimination?
 Services are accessible to all.
 The Urgent Treatment Centre and community offer will ensure equal access to all.
-Additional consideration of this No adverse effects anticipated.

-will be given throughout consultation and service provision will be adapted to ensure equality and reduce health inequalities.
+Additional consideration of this will be given throughout consultation and service provision will be adapted to ensure equality and reduce health inequalities.
+No adverse effects anticipated.
 Promote Equality of Opportunity?
 Promote Equality of Opportunity?
 Promote Equality of Opportunity?
 Equal access/improved access including access for out of Wirral patients, specifically from border with Western Cheshire.
 Access - all members of public will have equal access to the UTC and the community offer.
 Current access levels maintained including access for out of Wirral patients, specifically from border with Western Cheshire.
-No adverse effects expected Foster Good Relations Between People Foster Good Relations Between People Foster Good Relations Between People The consultation sought to obtain views from public including protected characteristics groups.
-The CCG is also working to develop and enhance internal patient reference groups to further support developing and Positive impact anticipated
+No adverse effects expected

+Foster Good Relations Foster Good Relations Foster Good Relations Between People Between People Between People The consultation sought to obtain views from public including protected characteristics groups.
+The CCG is also working to develop and enhance internal patient reference groups to further support developing and embedding service redesign.
+The consultation ensured the needs of different groups were identified and developed awareness to support commissioning decisions.
+Positive impact anticipated